PORTSMOUTH CITY GUIDE

 WELCOME TO PORTSMOUTH

-Whether you are looking for hotels in Portsmouth, information on attractions, what's on or the best cultural events you'll find all the information right here.
+Looking for Hotels in Portsmouth, information on attractions, what's on or the best cultural events you'll find all the information right here.

-Portsmouth is proud of it's long maritime history as home to the Royal Navy and can boast a world class collection of historic ships
+Portsmouth is proud of it's long maritime history as home to the Royal Navy and has a world class collection of historic ships

 selection of restaurants, bars and pubs.